fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 ## 07-06-20 Resubmission
 This is a resubmission.
 In this version I have:
 1. Fixed NOTES in automated tests (examples taking > 5 sec, removed possibly invalid URL).
 2. Can't fix possibly miss-spelled words since they are just in Spanish!

+## 06-13-20 Minor fixes
+As suggested by Uwe Ligges I'm moving some examples to /donttest since the take more than 5 secs. to run (there's no way I can reduce that running time since they involve connecting to the Ministry of Economy API, which has high latency).
+Also reduced the amount of retrieved data points in the examples, since big requests may come up with random server time-out errors.